For the latest news affecting contractors, subscribe to our monthly newsletter...

-You will need to have a firm offer from an agent before you can join most umbrella schemes.
+You can wait until you have a firm offer from an agent before joining an umbrella schemes.
+Joining one is quick and easy.

 After choosing an umbrella scheme to use the whole concept is based on simplicity, so there really is very little for you to do.